lillallol/temp/README.md

 ## Problem statement

-tc39 has not standardized anything related to static typing.
-This has created space for wide adoption of third party tools that enable static type checking with no actuall standard on how to do it.
-Now, supersets (e.g. TypeScript) that mix implementation with intend and compile to JavaScript are considered the norm, despite being suboptimal solutions\[[1](#separation-of-intend-and-implementation)\]\[[2](#the-inevitable-result-of-minimal-syntax-reservation-the-no-compile-method)\].
+There is no tc39 standardization on anything related with static typing.
+This has resulted in wide adoption of third party tools that enable static type checking with no actuall standard on how to do it.
+Now, supersets like TypeScript, that mix implementation with intend and compile to JavaScript are considered the norm, despite being suboptimal solutions\[[1](#separation-of-intend-and-implementation)\]\[[2](#the-inevitable-result-of-minimal-syntax-reservation-the-no-compile-method)\].
+To make things worse, there are proposals to make them native\[[3](https://github.com/tc39/proposal-type-annotations)\].

 ## Proposal

-A type system agnostic, zero syntax reservation, ergonomic, native comment contract, for external tools to enable static type checking in JavaScript files, is a pragmatic, battle tested\[[3](#a-list-of-projects-that-implement-the-proposal)\], minimal risk, minimal tc39 work, starting step for standardizing static type checking, in a way that adheres to separation of intend and implementation.
+A type system agnostic, zero syntax reservation, ergonomic, native comment contract, for external tools to enable static type checking in JavaScript files, is a pragmatic, battle tested\[[4](#a-list-of-projects-that-implement-the-proposal)\], minimal risk, minimal tc39 work, superior to supersets\[[1](#separation-of-intend-and-implementation)\]\[[2](#the-inevitable-result-of-minimal-syntax-reservation-the-no-compile-method)\], starting step for standardizing enough static typing to reduce the supersets to complements.

-To make a long story short, I propose standardizing something trivial, like this:
+To make a long story short, I propose standardizing something trivial, along the lines of this:

 ```js
 //:"./index".IAdd